HOW TO GET RID OF MICE THAT ARE ALREADY IN YOUR HOME FAST

 - Some are not recommended around children or pets

 - Some are just a waste of money and time

 This type of device is used to treat the ENTIRE home or business.
 Mice can travel up and down wall cavities and move from floor to floor which makes it easy for them to hide anywhere.

-I love this approach for getting rid of mice and rats because it’s the EASIEST and FASTEST way to get rid of the rodents no matter where they are nesting or hiding and again it treats the WHOLE house.
+I love this approach for getting rid of mice and rats because it’s the EASIEST and FASTEST way to get rid of the rodents no matter where they are nesting or hiding.

-I particularly like the effectiveness of the DX610 Pest-A-Repel (pictured on the left) because the sound waves are tuned and programmed specifically to be quickly disruptive to mice, rats, and pests.
+The DX610 Pest-A-Repel’s (pictured on the left) sound waves are tuned and programmed specifically to be quickly disruptive to mice, rats, and pests.
 It utilizes multiple sound patterns and frequencies so that rodents will not get use to the sound like the single sound devices.

 Fastest results are achieved by using one DX610 per floor (one unit covers up to 2500 sf per floor).
 To prevent the mice from finding any new places to hide, we recommend that you also place units in your garage, attic, and basement, as these areas are the easiest for the rodents to get into and hide.